msgpo/sfjs/README.md

 ### Encrypting and decrypting items

 Use `SFJS.itemTransformer` to encrypt and decrypt items.

-Note that the Item class is not yet included in SFJS.
-You must create your own Item class.
-You can also use the Item class from the [Standard Notes implementation](https://github.com/standardnotes/web/blob/master/app/assets/javascripts/app/models/api/item.js).
+Use the `SFItemParams` as a wrapper over the item transformer.
+The `SFItemParams` class allows you to pass an `SFItem` object, encryption keys, and auth params, and will return the encrypted result.

 #### Encrypt: